nexmo-community/laravel-messages/README.md

 We love to hear from you so if you have questions, comments or find a bug in the project, let us know!
 You can either:

-* Open an issue on this repository
+* Open an issue on this repository.
+* Before you start contributing, check out the [Code of Conduct](CODEOFCONDUCT.md).
 * Tweet at us!
 We're [@VonageDev on Twitter](https://twitter.com/VonageDev)
 * Or [join the Nexmo Community Slack](https://developer.nexmo.com/community/slack)